Originate/guide/android-practices.md

 (idea courtesy of [http://blog.xebia.com/2013/07/22/viewholder-considered-harmful](http://blog.xebia.com/2013/07/22/viewholder-considered-harmful))

 #####Option 3: The Whole Hog - Fragments and all
-In August 2014, Square published a blog post that detailed the creation of custom `ViewGroup`'s and Square's decision to [move away from Fragments entirely](http://corner.squareup.com/2014/10/advocating-against-android-fragments.html) .
+In August 2014, Square published a blog post that detailed the creation of custom `ViewGroup`s and Square's decision to [move away from Fragments entirely](http://corner.squareup.com/2014/10/advocating-against-android-fragments.html) .
 At this time, we don't consider this a best practice, but it's worth reading and understanding.

 ###Miscellaneous Tidbits and Android Gotchas